ncatlab/nlab-content/pages/4645.md

 ##### Of $U(1)$-principal bundles {#U1BundCurvatureCharacteristics}

 Write $\mathbf{B}U(1) \to \mathbf{E}\mathbf{B}U(1) \to \mathbf{B}^2 U(1)$
-for the sequence of smooth 2-groupoids that under the [[nLab:Dold-Kan correspondence]] come from the sequence of chain complexes
+for the sequence of smooth 2-groupoids that under the [[Dold-Kan correspondence]] come from the sequence of chain complexes

 $$
   [1 \to U(1) \to 1] \to [U(1) \to U(1) \to 1] \to [U(1) \to 1 \to 1]